 As a result, cycle time might be the most important metric in software development.

-Tactics to Reduce Cycle Time
+4 Tactics for Cycle Time Reduction

 The key to reducing cycle time lies in detecting and eliminating bottlenecks.
 Each of these four tactics will help you do just that.